Kat (Gravity Rush): Development

 Kat's gravity shifting abilities were inspired by The Incal, a 1981 graphic novel series by Moebius and Alejandro Jodorowsky depicting a sprawling city.
 Its main character was shown being thrown from a building in one of its earliest moments, similar to how Kat "falls" through the air.
 Her cat Dusty was inspired by The Eyes of the Cat, a 1978 work by the same authors.
 Keiichiro Toyama, the series' director and designer, stated that he made Kat a female lead so that she would look "cute" even if the player failed, because her movement was difficult to control.

 During the development of the original Gravity Rush, scenario writer Naoko Sato was initially worried that Kat would come off as "too Japanese" for overseas audiences, which the game was also targeted at, and that being a young or female heroine would be a negative.
 Saying that Japanese audiences felt that youth and innocence was "sacred", while foreign countries judged it as "inexperienced and prone to death", Sato thought that a "cool and tough" female heroine would be better received.
 However, he was encouraged by an American staff member to do what he was best at, and decided to retain Kat's characterization.

-Nevertheless, the developers attempted to appeal to overseas tastes when creating Kat's visual appearance and dialog.
+Nevertheless, the developers attempted to appeal to overseas tastes when creating Kat's visual appearance and dialogue.
 The development team went through many iterations of Kat's design, trying to make her seem exotic, like she did not belong to any particular real-world country, including the "nonsense language" she speaks.
 Sato believed that Western audiences found characters who react realistically to situations relatable, so he decided to have her comment on the absurdity of situations within the game through her dialog.
 A scene in which Kat attacks Syd after she sees him changing clothes was modified due to feedback from overseas players, who felt her reaction was too violent and unfair to Syd, ultimately having Syd slip backwards in a panic instead after Kat's bath towel accidentally comes loose.
 Ultimately, Sato felt that Kat's personality was well-received overseas, with reviews describing her as "likeable".

 Kat's concept and in-game artwork was drawn by Shunsuke Saito, who continued to Tweet additional fan art and animations of her on his personal account for years, including a diagram of how Kat puts on her signature outfit, and personal interpretations of a younger and older version of her.
 He departed Japan Studio on March 31, 2021.